IVSoftware/display-all-cursors-in-flow-layout-panel/README.md

-Reading your code carefully, if I'm following correctly your objectives are:
+After carefully reading your code, if I'm following correctly your objectives are:
 - Display all the available cursors in a `FlowLayoutPanel`.
 - Click on an image to change the current cursor.